khalid-hussain/shaheen/chap9.md

 following morning.
 The next morning Abul Hassan gave the following speech in front of his troops:

-"O Mujahideen!
+"O mujāhidīn!
 I see the glorious victory at Loja a great reward of destiny.
-This is a proof to the fact that if the Muslims of Granada were to unite, they can, even today, smash every force of the infidels and if they were to rise with the passion for jihad, their metal, even today, could cut any other metal.
+This is a proof to the fact that if the Muslims of Granada were to unite, they can, even today, smash every force of the infidels and if they were to rise with the passion for _jihād_, their metal, even today, could cut any other metal.
 This victory has opened the highway to other successes and if we don't despair then I assure you that that day is not far when our flag would be hoisted, once again, over the parliaments of Cordova and Seville."